 - Other comprehensive income (adjustments involving foreign currency translation, hedging, and postretirement benefits)

 The sum of these two amounts is known as comprehensive income.

 The amount of other comprehensive income is added/subtracted from the balance in the stockholders' equity account Accumulated Other Comprehensive Income.

 The balance sheet is organized into three parts: (1) assets, (2) liabilities, and (3) stockholders' equity at a specified date (typically, this date is the last day of an accounting period).

 The first section of the balance sheet reports the company's assets and includes such things as cash, accounts receivable, inventory, prepaid insurance, buildings, and equipment.
 The next section reports the company's liabilities; these are obligations that are due at the date of the balance sheet and often include the word "payable" in their title (Notes Payable, Accounts Payable, Wages Payable, and Interest Payable).
 The final section is stockholders' equity, defined as the difference between the amount of assets and the amount of liabilities.
 (To learn more about the balance sheet, visit our Explanation of Balance Sheet.)

 The statement of cash flows explains the change in a company's cash (and cash equivalents) during the time interval indicated in the heading of the statement.
 The change is divided into three parts: (1) operating activities, (2) investing activities, and (3) financing activities.

 The operating activities section explains how a company's cash (and cash equivalents) have changed due to operations.
 Investing activities refer to amounts spent or received in transactions involving long-term assets.
 The financing activities section reports such things as cash received through the issuance of long-term debt, the issuance of stock, or money spent to retire long-term liabilities.
-(You can learn more about the statement of cash flows at Explanation of Cash Flow Statement.)
+(To learn more about the statement of cash flows, visit our Explanation of Cash Flow Statement.)